 CRYSTALS

-formation from Hot Spring Arkansas that has been bombarded with titanium in a lab in
+formations from Hot Springs, Arkansas that have been bombarded with titanium in a lab in

-Rochester, Minnesota to permanently coat with this beautiful iridized
+Rochester, Minnesota to permanently coat them with this beautiful iridized

 |